uelichueli/swiyu-admin-ch.github.io/_specifications/interoperability-profile.md

 {% capture notice-text %}
-Issuer and Verifier have the possibility to add metatada to their dids with:
+Issuer and Verifier have the possibility to add metatada to their DIDs with:
 - Self-attestated metadata with OpenID4VCI Server Metadata
 - Self-attestated metadata with OpenID4VP Authorization request
 - Validated metadata with the Trust Statement in chapter Trust Protocol